MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 - ***The Gamer-Developer Feedback Loop: Navigating Review Dynamics in Digital Marketplaces*** (with Yingda Lu)
   - Positive reviews shape perceptions more than gameplay duration; game updates and developer responses influence review dynamics.
 - ***Contract Design for Cloud Services with Privacy and Security Concerns*** (with Hongyan Xu, Ying Wang, Shi Chen)
+  - strategically designed contracts in cloud services could effectively balance pricing, liability, and data licensing, and address the growing challenges of data privacy and security in a rapidly expanding market.